seanknox/blamethrower/READme.md

 ### Blamethrower

 You're about to start working on a file in a Git project and don't know how it works.
-Or you have an entire directory to figure out.
-Who should talk to?
+Or you have an entire directory of files to suss out.
+Who should you talk to?

-Blamethrower is simple script to analyze files or directories in a Git repository and show authors and their total lines committed.
+Blamethrower is simple script to analyze files or directories in a Git repository and show the author(s) and total lines committed by the author(s).

 #### Usage
-Run Blamethrower in a directory with a Git repository:
+Run Blamethrower in a directory with a Git repository.
+Here's an example running it on the speed/ directory in the jQuery project:

 ```
 $ blamethrower.rb speed/